dpeerlab/Vectra_Imaging_pipeline/technical_notes.md

         iaa.Affine(rotate=(-90,90)),
     iaa.Sometimes(0.2, iaa.GaussianBlur(sigma=(0.0,5.0)))
     ,iaa.Sometimes(0.2, iaa.Affine(scale={"x": (0.7, 1.5), "y": (0.7, 1.5)})),
     iaa.Sometimes(0.2, iaa.Multiply((0.7, 1.5))),
     iaa.Sometimes(0.1, iaa.Affine(shear=(-45, 45)))
 ])
 ```

 Step 3.
-During training, we will start with 10 epochs with 1000 steps per epoch (you can adjust the steps in `CellConfig()`) on the heads layers of the model.
-Then we will do another 20 epochs on all layers.
-At the end, another 10 epoch on all layers with smaller learning rate.
-It usually takes less than 1 day to finish the training.
+Training can begin with 10 epochs, 1000 steps per epoch, on the head layers of the model.
+This can be followed by 20 epochs executed on all layers, and finally, another 10 epoch on all layers using a lower learning rate.
+It usually takes under 1 day to complete training.
+Note that step size can be adjusted in `CellConfig()`).

 #### 2.2.
 Predict segmentation with pre-trained model [Notebook](./notebook/2.2.Image_Segmentation_prediction.ipynb)

-We will show how to use pre-trained Mask R-CNN model to do prediction on your own dataset in this section.
-The training images and the prediction images do not have to be the same dataset.
-As long as they share similar pattern.
-For example, if cells and nuclei in both images are of similar size and shape, the tumor and immune cells have same coloring, then the prediction would work.
+A pre-trained Mask R-CNN model can be used for prediction outside of the training dataset, so long as the new set of images shares similarities with the trainig set.
+For example, if cells and nuclei are of similar size and shape, and the tumor and immune cells have the same coloring across both image sets, then the prediction should work.

-This step is recommended with CPU, actually, which is cheaper and provides more memories.
+CPU hardware is recommended for this step, because it is cheaper and provides more memory.

 Step 1.
 Load the path of the pre-trained weights.

 Step 2.
 Set the inference parameters. `DETECTION_MAX_INSTANCES` and `POST_NMS_ROIS_INFERENCE` decide the max number of objects to be predicted in the image.
-The number of objects depends on the size of image.
-Smaller parameters allow faster prediction but you will want large enough value for big image. `DETECTION_MIN_CONFIDENCE` is the threshold for the confidence of the prediction. `DETECTION_NMS_THRESHOLD` controls the overlap level on the prediction.
+The number of objects depends on image size, and is ideally chosen to represent the smallest number that still covers all objects in the image (smaller parameters allow faster prediction). `DETECTION_MIN_CONFIDENCE` is the threshold for the confidence of the prediction. `DETECTION_NMS_THRESHOLD` controls the level of overlap in the prediction.

 Step 3.
-Do prediction on training images to see if your training works.
+Perform prediction on training images to see if your training works.

 Step 4.
-Do prediction on some validation images.
+Perform prediction on some validation images.

 Step 5.
-Do prediction on the list of all images.
-And since some images can be too big to be predicted at once, we set an unit prediction size, e.g., 512*7104, and then do stitching on the results.
+Perform prediction on the list of all images.
+Some images can be too large to be predicted at once, so a unit prediction size such as 512*7104 can be set, and stitching can then be performed on the results.

 ### 3. Cell typing

-With the cleaned, and normalized the signal and segmented cells, we can get spatial, morphology and expression information from the images for each cell.
-Then with these information, we can assign the cell one of the cell types.
+From cleaned images containing normalized signal and segmented cells, it is possible to obtain spatial, morphological and expression information for each cell.
+This information is used to assign cell types.

 #### 3.1.
 Cell feature extraction [Notebook](./notebook/3.1.Cell_feature_extraction.ipynb)

 Step 1.
-Load all the tif, and segmentation files.
-Parse their unique ID and check if the order of files matches.
+Load all TIF and segmentation files.
+Parse their unique IDs and check if the order of files matches.

 Step 2.
 Load thresholding and cap dataset for preprocessing and normalization.

 Step 3.
-Run the feature extraction process.
-We use `parallel` function to utilize multiple CPU for this task.
+Run feature extraction.
+Use the `parallel` function to utilize multiple CPUs for this task.

 Step 4.
 Change the data type for better storage.
 Detailed feature and datatype information: